 - Google Maps – Navigation itself.

 Needless to say that Data is the new oil of the Digital Economy.
 Making use of this data may bring additional value to your company and your customers as well.
-So, here are five best ideas behind apps that use geolocation.
+So, here are five best ideas behind apps that use geolocation that you can develop.

 Location-Based App Ideas